The Law Offices of Scott Sobol

 Tourists who sustain injuries in Florida should take immediate steps to protect their right to compensation.
 While returning home may be a priority, documenting the accident before leaving the state can make a significant difference in the success of a claim.

-• Gather Evidence: Taking photos of the accident scene, collecting witness contact information, and obtaining copies of incident reports can help establish liability.
+• Gather Evidence: Taking photos of the accident scene, collecting witness contact information, and obtaining copies of police and incident reports can help establish liability.

 • Seek Medical Treatment: Even if injuries seem minor, medical records provide proof of harm and link injuries to the accident.
 Delaying treatment may allow insurers to argue that the injuries were not serious.